STORDIS/orca_nw_lib/README.md

 # ORCA Network Library
-ORCA Network Library is a python package to facilitate CRUD operations on SONiC devices using gNMI interface. orca_nw_lib maintains a graph database with the realtime device configurations and network topology.
+ORCA Network Library is an open sourcepython package to facilitate CRUD operations on SONiC devices using gNMI interface. orca_nw_lib maintains a graph database with the realtime device configurations and network topology.
-ORCA Network Library can be used to develop the orchestration solutions, NMS applications,  newtwork data analytics
+ORCA Network Library can be used to develop the orchestration solutions, NMS applications,  newtwork data analytics.
 - [ORCA Network Library](#orca-network-library)
   - [Build and Install orca\_nw\_lib](#build-and-install-orca_nw_lib)
   - [orca\_nw\_lib configuration](#orca_nw_lib-configuration)